 Bike Frame Sizing and Fitting Guide

 Unless you know your exact fit, it can be hard to know which bike to go for online, or how to set up your dream bike after buying via the web.
-If you are in any doubt, head to your nearest bike shop (click here to use our Shop Finder tool), ride the bikes of your choice and benefit from their staff's expert fitting advice.
+If you are in any doubt, head to your nearest bike shop, ride the bikes of your choice and benefit from their staff's expert fitting advice.

 If possible try at least three of four similar sized bikes from different manufacturers to compare the reach (distance between you and the handlebars) and if possible the ride too.
 Before trying any bikes make sure you raise the saddle to the correct height.
 You'll probably have an idea which feels most comfortable / suits your needs best but if it isn't clear cut the following step-by-step bike fit guides should help.